Archfx/rv32firmware/README.md

 Simulating the Firmware in picoRV
 ---------

 Here comes the fun part.
 Now we have the compiled firmware which can be run on the actual hardware.
-Instead we are going to simulate the firmware on the hardware implementation as an simulation.
-For this we are using iverilog simulator.
-[Iverilog](https://iverilog.fandom.com/wiki/Main_Page) is a opensource compiled simulator, therefore this process involves in two simple steps.
-First we need to compile the hardware design combined with the firmware.
+Instead, we are going to simulate the firmware on the hardware implementation as a simulation.
+For this, we are using Iverilog simulator.
+[Iverilog](https://iverilog.fandom.com/wiki/Main_Page) is an open-source compiled simulator, therefore this process involves two simple steps.
+First, we need to compile the hardware design combined with the firmware.
+Then run the compiled simulation.

-First we need to put the firmware in to the design for that we need to modify the design.
+1. Let's connect the firmware to the hardware implementation.
 For that will modify the test bench
 ```shell
 cd hw
 nano testbench.v
 ```
-and find the following lines in the test bench.
+and find the following lines on the test bench.
 Modify the firmware file location to the correct firmware that you just compiled.

 ```verilog
 	reg [1023:0] firmware_file;